Clive Everton: Writing and television

 After leaving Halesowen College, Everton worked as a freelance sports reporter, covering sports including hockey, tennis, badminton and squash for Birmingham Post, Birmingham Evening Mail, The Guardian, The Sunday Telegraph and other publications.
 He also commentated on snooker for BBC radio from 1972, and BBC television from the 1978 World Snooker Championship.

 He was the editor of the magazine Billiards and Snooker, owned by the Billiards Association and Control Council, from the December 1966 issue until the February 1971 issue.
 According to Everton, he was sacked at the instigation of Jack Karnehm, the Chairman of the Billiards and Snooker Control Council (as the Billiards Association and Control Council had renamed itself) for "giving professionals publicity".
-In Everton's account, this followed him including picture of four professional players on the cover of Billiards and Snooker at a time when the Billiards and Snooker Control Council and the professional players were in dispute over the World Billiards Championship.
+In Everton's account, this followed him including pictures of four professional players on the cover of Billiards and Snooker at a time when the Billiards and Snooker Control Council and the professional players were in dispute over the World Billiards Championship.
 This dispute led to the Professional Billiards Players Association renaming itself as the WPBSA and splitting from the Billiards and Snooker Control Council (B&SCC).
 Following his sacking, Everton established his own magazine, World Snooker.

 In 1972, the B&SCC approached Everton to take over Billiards and Snooker and paid him £1,000 to do so.
 Everton merged Billiards and Snooker and World Snooker into Snooker Scene, which published its first issue in April 1972.
 Snooker Scene has sometimes featured criticisms of the WPBSA which have led to legal disputes.
-As of August 2021, he remains as editor of Snooker Scene.
-Everton has said of Snooker Scene: "I had started this as a simple journal of record of what was happening on the table, but it became a crusading vehicle … Taking Wisden and Private Eye as our models we sometimes made our point through hard reporting, sometimes through satire."
+Everton said of Snooker Scene: "I had started this as a simple journal of record of what was happening on the table, but it became a crusading vehicle ...
+Taking Wisden and Private Eye as our models we sometimes made our point through hard reporting, sometimes through satire."